Whole-Food Plant-Based Chocolate Cake + Creamy Chocolate Frosting (Oil-Free)

 tasty plant based chocolate cake recipe

-whole food plant based creamy chocolate frosting
+whole-food plant-based creamy chocolate frosting

 Once your frosting is smooth and creamy, set it aside until your cake is ready to frost.